goosetail/angular-demo/README.md

 Notes:

 * We are running the test directly in Chrome instead of using Selenium.
-If we needs support for browsers other than FF and Chrome, then this will need to change.
+If we need support for browsers other than FF and Chrome, then this will need to change.

 ## 3rd-party directives
 The map page uses [angular-google-maps](http://angular-ui.github.io/angular-google-maps/#!/), which is a directive for